gsa-oes/office-of-evaluation-sciences/_about/services.md

 </section>
 {% endif %}
 <h2>Evaluate existing programs</h2>
-OES works with agency partners to design and conduct an evaluation to measure the impact of a program.
+We work with agency partners to design and conduct an evaluation to measure the impact of a program.
 {% assign featured_evaluation= site.projects | where: "featured" , "services" | where: "type", "Program Evaluation" %}
 {% if featuredprojects.size == 0 %}
 {% else %}